Podkosa/Monitor_Bot/mkdocs/docs/settings/index.md

 -   `back_to_normal_cycle`: `integer | float`<br>
     Optional back to normal follow up cycle.
 Set this to less than `cycle` to do follow up checks faster.
 Defaults to `cycle`.

+-   `not_normal_for`: `integer`<br>
+    Alert only when server check fails this number of cycles.
+Defaults to 1.

 ## Defaults
 Default parameters might be specified to avoid repeating them for each server.
-Can be defined on Checker or Watchdog level.<br>
+Can be defined on a specific Checker or Global level.<br>
-Lookup order is Server, Checker, Watchdog.
+Lookup order is Server, Checker, Global.

 ## Request timeout
 You can set a custom timeout for **Checkers** requests to your servers.
 Default is: